bleaktwig/yuadrem-wiki/docs/religion/godtrees/om.md

 # Om
-Om, also known as _Tosh-drieln_ in [Jantherlin](../../languages/index.md#etian-family), is the godtree planted by the god [Bagrat](../mevic_gods/bagrat.md).
-It is a vigorous orange juniper, and its complex root system forms the many islands of the Turtle Sea<!-- TODO.
+Om, also known as _Tosh-drieln_ in [Jantherlin](../../languages/index.md#etian-family) and the twice-born tree, is the god-tree planted by the god [Bagrat](../mevic_gods/bagrat.md) and the parent of the [imates](../../kins/imate.md).

+The tree is a vigorous orange juniper with a complex root system that forms the many islands of the Turtle Sea<!-- TODO.
 Link. -->.

-Before the [Schism](../../history.md#war-of-spring), the tree fought with [Et](et.md) in the eternal War of Spring<!-- TODO.
-Link. -->, in which it created the [imates](../../kins/imate.md) to defend itself against the [humes](../../kins/hume.md).
-This creation came too late, however, as the children of Et managed to burn Om, marking the end of an era.

-Seven centuries after being burned, the godtree has started growing again.
-Now, trees grow its eastern side's branches, creating modest crowns over the imate city of Thean<!-- TODO.
-Link. -->.
+While the tree burned down in the [Schism](../../history.md#war-of-spring), it begat a second trunk from its eastern side over the centuries.

+After the Lesser Omietian War<!-- TODO.
+Link. --> and the re-founding of the city of Thean<!-- TODO.
+Link. -->, Om's branches have begun to flaunt shy saffron crowns.
+These provide shade and the hope of a new future to the imates of the city, now finally back in their ancestral home.